guildai/guildai/guild/tests/uat/run-with-missing-default-model.md

 If there is no default model, Guild prints an error message and exits.

     >>> run("guild train")
-    guild: there are no models in the current directory Try a different directory or 'guild operations' for available operations.
+    guild: a model is required for this operation
+    Try 'guild operations' for a list of model-qualified operations
     <exit 1>

     >>> run("guild run train")
-    guild: there are no models in the current directory Try a different directory or 'guild operations' for available operations.
+    guild: a model is required for this operation
+    Try 'guild operations' for a list of model-qualified operations
     <exit 1>